-2016 boarding statistics in all West Coast commercial fisheries indicate approximately 29% of commercial fishing vessels boarded had some type of discrepancy involving safety gear carriage requirements or other federal safety regulations (up from 26% in 2016).
-The rate of vessels with fishing vessel safety discrepancies when boarded subsequent to search and rescue cases, per standard USCG protocol, was 31% (up from 25% in 2015).
-Approximately 4.6% of commercial fishing vessels boarded either had their voyages terminated at sea or were issued a Captain of the Port Order during a post -SAR boarding in port for existence of especially hazardous conditions.
+2019 boarding statistics indicate approximately 21% of commercial fishing vessels boarded had some type of discrepancy involving safety gear carriage requirements or other federal safety regulations (continuing a downward trend from 29% in 2017and 26% in 2018).
+The rate of vessels with fishing vessel safety discrepancies when boarded subsequent to search and rescue cases, per standard USCG protocol, was 14% (down from 31% in 2018).
+Approximately 3% of all commercial fishing vessels boarded had their voyages terminated at sea or were issued a Captain of the Port Order during a post-SAR boarding in port for existence of especially hazardous conditions(roughly the same as in 2018).
 Especially hazardous conditions, which are defined in Section 46 of the Code of Federal Regulations, can include conditions such as the lack of adequate immersion suits, lack of adequate firefighting equipment, and other conditions having the possibility of presenting an immediate threat to a vessel and its crew.
 The USCG very carefully considers all circumstances related to the potential termination of a vessel's voyage and issuance of a Captain of the Port Order.
 The final decision will only be made by the cognizant District Commander or a senior officer to whom the authority has been delegated.
 Following the termination of a vessel's voyage and issuance of a Captain of the Port Order, the vessel's operator must correct the discrepancies noted and receive permission from the USCG Captain of the Port prior to getting underway again.

-6.0 ECONOMIC STATUS OF WASHINGTON, OREGON, AND CALIFORNIA CPS FISHERIES
+6 ECONOMIC STATUS OF WASHINGTON, OREGON, AND CALIFORNIA CPS FISHERIES